-- b.
-Assignment opportunities.
-FA50 Assignments are available throughout the USAR (AGR, TPU, and IMA).
-Title 10 AGR Force Management officers can expect assignment opportunities that mirror those of Regular Army officers, as well as positions applicable exclusively to the USAR.
-Officers serve at all levels within DoD, and must fully understand and be conversant with the roles, missions, and composition of the USAR as an integral component of the Total Army.
-The success of a T10 AGR Force Management officer is not measured by length of service in any one component or control group, but by the officer's breadth of experience, duty performance, and adherence to FA requirements and processes. - c.
+- c.
 Assignment opportunities for USAR FA50s not in Title 10 AGR status.
 Assignment opportunities for TPU and IMA FA50s are not as broad as their T10 AGR and Regular Army FA50 counterparts.
 All TPU FA50s are documented in the Divisions and Sustainment Commands for the USAR and are primarily found in the Major Subordinate Commands and OCAR. - d.
 Qualification and professional development.
 All USAR Force Management officers satisfy FA qualification requirements and become competitive for promotion when they attend grade appropriate military schools and seek assignments in positions of increased responsibility.
-Requirements for qualification depend upon component and status.
+Requirements for qualification depend upon components and status.
 For USAR officers, functional qualification and professional development requirements are the same as for Regular Army FA50 officers as outlined in paragraph 3, unless otherwise noted in the standards by grade below. - e.
 Captain Development.
-Title 10 TPU FA50 Captains have the opportunity to attend force management training at the Army Force Management School and serve in FA50-coded positions, once they have completed any basic branch requirements and schooling. - f.
+TPU FA50 Captains have the opportunity to attend force management training at the Army Force Management School and serve in FA50-coded positions, once they have completed any basic branch requirements and schooling. - f.
 Major Development.
-To be considered functionally qualified at the rank of Major, USAR FA50s must meet the education requirements listed below and have completed 24 months in a KD assignment. - (1) Education. - (a) Command and General Staff Officer Course (CGSOC) Common Core.
+To be considered functionally qualified at the rank of Major, USAR FA50s must meet the education requirements listed below and complete 24 months in a KD assignment. - 1) Education. - (a) Command and General Staff Officer Course (GSOC) Common Core.
 To be functionally qualified for Major, AGR and TPU FA50s must complete CGSOC Common Core. - (b) FA50 Qualification Course.
 To be functionally qualified for Major, AGR FA50s must complete the 14-week FA50 Qualification Course.
-CGSOC Common Core and the FA50 Qualification Course provide the officer the required training and education for Intermediate Level Education requirements and JPME 1 qualification.
-To be functionally qualified for Major, TPU FA50s must complete the 4-week "How the Army Runs" course also known prior to 2010 as the Advanced Force Management Course. - (2) Key developmental assignments.
+CGSOC Common Core and the FA50 Qualification Course provide the officer with the required training and education for Intermediate Level Education requirements and JPME 1 qualification.
+To be functionally qualified for Major, TPU FA50s must complete the 4-week "How the Army Runs" course also known prior to 2010 as the Advanced Force Management Course. - 2) Key developmental assignments.
 All FA50 Major positions are considered KD.